 - Remove and keep your glasses at a safe place

 - Avoid carrying any bag along during the actual rafting and other items like jewellery, wallets, mobile phones, cameras etc.

 - Bring a spare set of dry clothes and a towel

 Rafting is not necessarily an activity for the youth.
 It can very much be enjoyed along with your family!
-Exposing kids to such adventurous activities early will go a long way in developing their interests and shaping their personality.
-You can plan to stay overnight at these places, or you may drive back depending on the time you have in hand.
+You can plan to stay overnight at these places for river rafting near Pune, or you may drive back depending on the time you have in hand.
 An ideal weekend would be the one spent in indulging in the camping experience - complete with a bonfire, barbeque, tents and lots of fun!